 It’s a nice evidence base to demonstrate the impact individuals and smaller groups can have when they want to be part of caring for their local land and waterscape.

-Pip wholeheartedly supports this sentiment, saying they hear constantly from Australians who just want to do something that makes a positive difference for their environment.
+Chair of the Clean Up Australia organisation, Pip Kiernan, wholeheartedly supports this sentiment.
+She says the Clean Up Australia Day organisation hear constantly from Australians who just want to do something that makes a positive difference for their environment.

 “One of the things that is so special about Clean Up Australia Day is that Australians of all ages participate, from pre-schools to nursing homes, from the tip of Cape York, to the rainforests of Tassie, from Airlie Beach to Zillmere.